jarodms/angular-nodejs-bootstrap-ngrx/README.md

-# Fully contained 'db', server and app
+# Fully contained 'db', server and app, using NgRx.
 This is not meant to be a full. amazing, awesome app....just an example.

+Here is a write-up on the differences betwen _this_ NgRx app and the previous, non-NgRx app: http://www.jarodms.com/2020/03/05/angular-app-using-node-json-server-ng-bootstrap-and-ngrx/

 ## Get Started
 After cloning/downloading source, run: